RagnarokOS/minbase/README.md

 # minbase

-Infrastructure to rebuild Debian's essential/required packages (minbase)
+This is the infrastructure used to rebuild the Debian packages of priority 'Essential' and 'Required' (the 'minabse' debootstrap variant).